 In spring, the corn earworm goes in search of food, sometimes traveling far and wide to locate it.
 After mating, the female corn earworm will deposit her eggs.
-Anywhere between 450 to 3000 eggs can be deposited in the silk of the corn by a single female.
+Anywhere between 450 to 3,000 eggs can be deposited in the silk of the corn by a single female.
 If it is too early for silk to appear on the corn, the female will deposit her eggs on the leaves of young corn plantings.
-You can protect your corn by using a product such as Safer® Brand Garden Dust with B.T.
+You can protect your corn by using Safer® Brand Garden Dust with B.T.

 Eggs generally hatch in about a week and the emerging larvae begin to travel down the ear, in search of food.
 The larvae will pass through several instars or mini-stages, in the next couple of weeks, after which it will drop to the ground to pupate.

-Within 2-3 weeks, the adult moth will emerge and the cycle continues.
-Depending on the climate of the region, there can be anywhere from 1-7 generations in a typical year.
+Within 2 to 3 weeks, the adult moth will emerge and the cycle continues.
+Depending on the climate of the region, there can be anywhere from 1 to 7 generations in a typical year.